 So you will get to see the city through a yellow lens.
 The Amber Box is located at 818 S 2nd St. and is open every weekday from 8 AM to 8 PM.

 6. Foshay Tower

 Address: 821 S Marquette Ave, Minneapolis, MN 55402, United States

 One of the most iconic buildings on Minneapolis’ skyline is the Foshay Tower.
 Ironically, this building also provides some of the best overhead views of the city.
 The Foshay is known for its four-star hotel in Minneapolis, the W Minneapolis, but the highlight of this building is the observation deck at the very top.

 The tower provides 360-degree views of the city and is a great picture spot if you are looking for some landscape shots.
 The deck also has a museum depicting the tower’s history and the man who built it- Wilbur F. Foshay.
 The entry ticket to the deck and museum costs $10.

 After seeing the city from above, you enjoy an amazing dinner at Manny’s Steakhouse in the tower and later drinks at Prohibition.

 7. Como Park Conservatory

-The garden is a picturesque spot filled with flowers, fountains and sunken gardens.
-There are a total of six indoor garden spaces build under one acre of glass.
+Located on a 450-acre property, the conservatory is the city’s gem.
+The garden is a picturesque spot filled with flowers, fountains, and sunken gardens.
+There are a total of six indoor garden spaces built under one acre of glass.